Recipes from Italy

 • 1 medium onion

-• 100 ml (⅖ cup) of dry white wine
+• 100 ml (⅖ cup) dry white wine

-• 300 ml (1 ¼ cup) of meat broth or vegetable broth
+• 300 ml (1 ¼ cup) meat broth or vegetable broth

-• 3 tablespoons of extra virgin olive oil
+• 3 tablespoons extra virgin olive oil

-• fine salt and ground black pepper to taste
+• Ground black pepper, to taste

 • 2 fresh rosemary sprigs

-• 1 tablespoon of all purpose flour or cornstarch
+• 1 tablespoon all-purpose flour or cornstarch

 Instructions